 Hibernian Development Wimbledon's plans for the site state: "The White Hart' plan will "deliver 56 much needed new homes for Merton and bring back life to this side of Kingston Road by widening the footpath to four metres and adding new commercial space to include a mix of potential uses from gym or office, café or convenience store.

 "Alongside the regeneration of the long derelict pub and improved footpath provision along Kingston Road are proposed improvements to widen the tram path providing a safer and more pleasant route for residents, along with new street trees for the area to increase biodiversity and air quality."

 The development, which is close to the Merton Park tram stop, will be car free apart from six proposed blue badge parking bays (five residential and one commercial).
 It will offer 15 one-bedroom apartments, 35 two-bedroom apartments and six three-bed apartments.
 There will be 19 affordable homes and 127 cycle spaces.

-The latest plans have also met with a mixed response from local residents and community groups.
+The latest plans have met with a mixed response from local residents and community groups.
 Residents of Rutlish Road were particularly concerned about traffic issues, as well as the design and height of the proposed building.